PossiblePanda/RojoTemplate/README.md

     - Contains all scripts shared between the server and client, located in `ReplicatedStorage/shared`
   - `server`
     - Contains all scripts to be ran on the server, located in `ServerScriptService/server`
+  - `types`
+    - Contains all of the Luau types for your project, located in `ReplicatedStorage/types`
+  - `enums`
+    - Contains all of the enums for your project (view `enums/example.luau` for more info), located in `ReplicatedStorage/enums`